We've Got So Much To Talk About

 Review by John Smythe 15th Sep 2023

 Ever since Euripides’ Medea was first produced in 431BC, motherhood has inspired playwrights.* Is there a new way to explore the topic?
 Yes!
-Sally Stockwell’s We’ve Got So Much to Talk About seeks to recover her ‘self’, whoever that was or is, through music, song and a compelling performance that vibrates with her lived experience .
+Sally Stockwell’s We’ve Got So Much to Talk About seeks to recover her ‘self’, whoever that was or is, through music, song and a compelling performance that vibrates with her lived experience.

 Pre-show we get to contemplate a BATS Dome space festooned with five free-hanging mics – like so many dangling participles in search of a suitable noun, I think in retrospect.
 Two more mics are placed like quotation marks around a small keyboard and sampler console for looping.
 A small Vox speaker sits upstage.
 I wonder if someone has forgotten to strike (theatre-speak for clear away) the huge tangle of disconnected leads but of course there is purpose in their presence.

 How can this be part of the TAHI Festival of Solo Performance when clearly the stage is set for a multi-cast concert?
 As the lights dim, our anticipation of this apparent promise is interrupted by a baby crying.
-And there we have it: a subtle prologue provoking anticipation of something that dissolves in a wave of reality we cannot ignored.
+And there we have it: a subtle prologue provoking anticipation of something that dissolves in a wave of reality we cannot ignore.

 There is a steady rhythm in Sally’s patting of the Vox box which morphs into arm waving – an attempt to fly? – and finds its meaning when a welcoming wave of applause awakens her to this other reality: she is on stage, expected to perform, we are her long-lost friends and hey – “We’ve got so much to talk about.”